 Instead, a booking engine simply offers an extra revenue stream that you can tap into which can help you to scale your vacation rental business faster.

 As mentioned earlier, a direct booking website can be a valuable marketing tool.
 You can, for example, include a blog section where you regularly add relevant blog posts.
+With your own booking engine, it is also easier to integrate other marketing strategies like social media and/or email marketing, with the help of a web development service.
 Not only will your target audience find this helpful, but it can also help a lot with search engine optimization (SEO).

 With your own booking engine, it is also easier to integrate other marketing strategies like social media and/or email marketing.
 You can, for example, create a monthly newsletter about recent renovations or events in the area that you share with your email list or blog readers.
 All in all, with a little bit of effort and creativity, it can become a very effective tool to generate more leads and direct bookings as well as increase brand awareness.

 The booking fees that OTAs charge can add up to a pretty penny.
 This is probably one of the main reasons why vacation rental owners want to turn to their own website and booking engine.
 For example, if you opted for the host-only fee on Airbnb, the 14-16% that you would have paid per reservation will end up back in your pocket.

 A website won’t have to follow the same guidelines set by OTAs.
 With a direct booking website, you are free to decide on and implement your own terms, policies, payment structures, prices, and availability.
 For example, if you decide to charge a security deposit, you can inspect the property and only return it if the guests looked after your property and abided by all of your house rules.